It is likely that you are using different platforms to promote your brand.

-As Quora is a powerful and a popular medium, you can drive lots of traffic provided your strategies are well-thought.
+As Quora is a powerful and popular medium, you can drive lots of traffic provided your strategies are well-thought.

 You need to answer questions on Quora, which have got good follower numbers but fewer answers.
 Answering these questions will help you get more eyeballs to your site.

 Also, you need to consider sharing the links to your Quora answers on your social media profiles so that they get more views and will be bumped up in the people’s Quora newsfeeds.